zahaibalig/huldra/config-readme.md

--  **Description**: Define the path of the image on firebase to here to display the image on subsection.
+-  **Description**: Define the path of the image located on firebase to here to display the image on subsection.